Home Heat Pump Guide

 • Listed buildings or conservation areas — a small wall-mounted unit may be easier to get permission for than a full heat pump installation

 If you want a system that replaces your boiler entirely — handling central heating and hot water — then an air-to-water heat pump is what you need.
 Read our complete guide to air source heat pumps for the full picture.
+To compare with your current gas setup, see our heat pump vs gas boiler guide.

 Installation: What Is Involved?